statful/statful-client-objc/README.md

 - (void)timerWithName:(NSString*)name value:(NSNumber*)value
 ```

-These method receives a string name and a number value and sends a simple counter/gauge/timer metric (without any custom options).
+These method receives a string name and a number value and sends a simple counter/gauge/timer metric (with default method options).
+Read the reference of methods with options params to know the defaults.

 ```objc
 - (void)counterWithName:(NSString*)name value:(NSNumber*)value options:(NSDictionary*)options